 Check out: Buck Bantam One-Handed Opening, Lightweight Folder with Drop-Point Blade

-In addition to folding lockbacks, Buck also makes many other types of blades.
+In addition to folding lock backs, Buck also makes many other types of blades.
 The blades are famous for holding their edges well.
 Approximately 80% of their knives are made in their Idaho plant.
-The other 20% are made in China.
+The additional 20% are made in China.

-Spyderco got its start in 1976 when it made a weird device with lots of alligator clips on it.
+Spyderco started in 1976 when it made a weird device with lots of alligator clips.
 The device was meant to help people like jewelers who worked with small parts.
-A couple years later, they branched out to make knives.
+A couple of years later, they branched out to make knives.
 Now, they are one of the most popular knife brands on the planet.

 Even though many of their products are now made in China (under the Byrd trademark), the materials and manufacturing are high quality.
 Their designs are particularly great for urban survivalists.

 European Pocket Knife Brands

 Don’t want to buy a knife made in China but don’t see a US-made knife brand you like?
 These European pocket knife brands are a good alternative.
 I own a few of them and am very happy with the quality, especially considering the affordable prices of some of these brands.

 When you see the prices of these knives, it is hard to believe that they are handmade in Lithuania.
 The brand also uses quality materials like M390, N690, Elmax, and Vandis 4 Extra steels and G10 and Micarta handles.
 The only issue is that their knives are often sold out because of limited production abilities.

 13. Boker Knives